 Add the ginger, if using, and the zucchini and saute until the zucchini is almost tender, about 3 minutes.
 Add the soy sauce, brewed tea, and soybeans, and bring to a low boil.
 Add the spinach, lemon juice and zest, toasted sesame oil, and sesame seeds, and stir once.

-Serve over drained hot noodles with the remaining marinade.
+Serve over drained hot noodles.